 The following appeared as a position paper on the ASJA website in 2003 and is reprinted here with ASJA's permission--and the warning that it may be out of date (but may alert you to potential problems).
+See links to current news story at end.
 This is NOT a clause you want to accept lightly.
 You may want to run a warranty or indemnity clause in a writer's contract past a lawyer or someone knowledgeable about contracts.

 Warranty and indemnity (a/k/a indemnification) clauses can be among the most onerous of contract provisions that writers today may encounter.
 Exact language may vary, but typically these zingers involve some variation on the theme: "you will indemnify and hold harmless the publisher against any and all claims or actions arising out of a breach or alleged breach of the foregoing warranties..."
 What do "warranty" and "indemnification" mean and how should you deal with such clauses?